Skip to main content

 If you lose your user ID and/or password and cannot get into your HMRC online services account, you may be able to retrieve them using HMRC’s retrieval service.

 To use this retrieval service, you must have already successfully enrolled for one of HMRC’s online services.
-If you have not done this, for example because you lost your user ID and password before you managed to activate a service, then you will have to request a new set of sign in details by creating a new government gateway account – you cannot ask for the original ones to be resent.
+If you have not done this, for example because you lost your user ID and password before you managed to activate a service, then you will have to request a new set of sign-in details by creating a new government gateway account – you cannot ask for the original ones to be resent.

-Please note that if you file your self assessment tax returns online, then because your UTR will have been linked with the original government gateway account, you will always need to use the user ID and password you received when you initially enrolled for this service.
+Please note that if you file your self assessment tax returns online, then because your unique taxpayer reference will have been linked with the original government gateway account, you will always need to use the user ID and password you received when you initially enrolled for this service.
 If you lose them, it is not simply a case of creating another government gateway account and signing up for the service again.
 Instead you will need to ask HMRC to resend them.

 Blocked accounts